Updated February 2024

 None of the general license categories require any prior government approval, if you follow the rules of the license you selected, you are automatically considered “authorized”.
 No one category is more “legal” than another.

 You just need to be able to state your category to any one that asks (e.g. the airline or a border agent) and document what you do and spend while in Cuba.
 You must save the documentation for 5 years.
 We also recommend that you carry an affidavit with you, because sometimes it helps to show paperwork even if it’s not required.
 If you are on a tour with us, we will send you an affidavit.

 The general license is not the same as the tourist card/tourist visa which is a requirement of the Cuban government.

 Support for the Cuban People (SCP) is the easiest category to qualify under.
-If you don’t feel SCP is right for you, read about the other categories.
+If you don’t feel SCP is right for you, contact us for more information.

 This is the best category for tourists taking tours, cruises, or traveling independently.
 Here is a summary of the 5 requirements: